samheutmakerdfs/run-book-template/run-book-template.md

 ### Business overview

 _These services define the infrasture for and provide access to the DFS User Store and DFS Claims Store.
-These services should be able highly reliable and scalable to roughly a million users with only changes to the underlying infrastrutuce they are running on._
+These services should be able highly reliable and scalable to roughly a million users with only configuration changes to the underlying infrastrutuce they are running on._

 ### Technical overview

-_This system is an internal REST API using Node.js, Loopback, and MongoDB, all deployed in Docker containers to Kubernetes via Helm charts._
+_This system is an internal REST API using Node.js, Loopback, and MongoDB.
+All components in this system are deployed as Docker containers to Kubernetes via Helm charts._

 ### Service Level Agreements (SLAs)